2 Peter 2:1-3a

-1) Vs. 1 They often prefer to operate “secretly,” behind the scenes, cutting some of God’s sheep out of His flock and into another group who follow the teachers’ false doctrines.
+1) Vs. 1 They often prefer to operate “secretly,” behind the scenes, cutting some of God’s sheep out of His flock and into another group who follow the teachers’ spurious doctrines.

 2) Vs. 1 Their teachings contain “destructive heresies.”